 If you use Google Gmail create a folder called “Social Content” where you put any emails that you receive about related things that required promotion – in addition to general inspiration for her next social post.
 Many of these included brand new ebooks, upcoming webinars, upcoming product launches, or marketing collateral from other companies that your audience would appreciate.

 Have a routine going through every single blog post that your company published in the last week, and schedule the evergreen posts for the following week, do the same thing with all our relatively new evergreen efforts.
-This would keep the social publishing machine going while you looked for new opportunities.
+This would keep the social publishing machine going while you looking for new opportunities.

 Create a spreadsheet for social promotion requests